-Is there still a size limit for my embedded dashboards?
+Q: Is there still a size limit for my embedded dashboards?

-Are there any visual differences between the embedded dashboards?
+Q: Are there any visual differences between the embedded dashboards?

 Because Interactive Embedding uses Chartio’s native UI elements, dashboard titles are now visible for embedded dashboards; previously, they were not shown.
-As mentioned in the question above, dashboard themes are also applied.
+In addition, you can now use all your custom colors and dashboard themes.

-How can I add Interactive Embedding to my plan?
+Q: How can I add Interactive Embedding to my plan?

 If you’d like to start using Interactive Embedding, please reach out to us at email@example.com to upgrade your plan.

-I have more questions about Embedding, who can I contact?
+Q: I have more questions about Embedding, who can I contact?